-- How does one test code?
+- A more effective way to test & debug designs

 - In C/Java?

 - Write test code in C/Java to test C/Java

 - "Test harness", "unit testing"

 - For Verilog/VHDL?

 - Write test code in Verilog to test Verilog

 - Verilog has advanced "behavioral" commands to facilitate this:

 - Delay for n units of time

 - Full high-level constructs: if, while, sequential assignment, ints

 - Input/output: file I/O, output to display, etc.